ssd4130/terkub_cloudstrap/README.md

 Description
 -----------
-This is a work in progress, do not attempt to run deploy.sh until this message disappears from the readme.
+**This is a work in progress, do not attempt to run deploy.sh until this message disappears from the readme.**

-The package works by generating all necessary .pem, .kubeconfig, and .yaml files on the local machine running the deploy.sh script.
-Once all files are generated, terraform is used to provision necessary compute instances for workers and controllers, as well as various networking resources requred for cluster functionality.
-Terraform will copy each generated file to the required compute instance on GCP, and then the script will remove the files from the local host.
+This project is to demonstate deploying GCP instances to create an unmanaged Kubernetes cluster using Terraform to configure the instances.
+The two main instances in the cluster are "Controller" and "Worker" instances.
+The cluster is composed of three of each type of instance.

+The script **deploy.sh**, when run, will execute a number of generation scripts to create the unique keys required for the services that run on the worker and controller instaces.
+Once the scipt finishes generating the files, it then uses Terraform to deploy the instances and copies the required files to each type of instance.
+Once this provisioning is done, the script will clean deployment fragments from the deployment server.

+All resources that are created by deploy.sh are located in the cluster directory.
+All resources (including temp files for configuration and keys) and scripts are located in the resources directory.

 Terraform Resources Created:
 -----------------------------